 Can I back up everything on my Mac to iCloud?

 You can use iCloud to store your photos, videos, notes, reminders, calendars, Safari bookmarks, applications’ data, and more.
-To create a complete copy of your MacBook, however, you should use a Time Machine backup instead.
+You can also create a complete copy of your data with Time Machine.

 How do I back up my MacBook to iCloud?

-To back up your MacBook to iCloud, open System Preferences, go to the iCloud section, and check all the items you want to back up in the iCloud settings window.
+To back up your MacBook to iCloud, open System Settings, go to Apple ID section, click iCloud in the right panel and check all the items you want to back up in the settings window.

 How do I know if my Mac is backed up to iCloud?

-Go to System Preferences → Apple ID → iCloud.
-All the items that are ticked in this window are backed up to iCloud.
+Go to System Settings → Apple ID → iCloud.
+All the items that are ticked in this window are backed.
 You also can find the backed-up files in the iCloud folder in Finder.

 Is it safe to back up my Mac to iCloud?

-Using iCloud to back up your Mac is safe and convenient.
-It’s probably the most straightforward option available for Apple device users, though there are other ways to back up your Mac, including the Time Machine application.
+Using iCloud to back up your computer is safe and convenient.
+It’s probably the most straightforward option available for Apple device users, though there are other ways to back up your files, including the Time Machine application.

 What are the pros and cons of Mac iCloud backup?